smbsimon/idea_box/README.md

-- so much space before and after "what is there to do?"
-- made edit link smaller
+- stylesheet for edit page